Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Integrations

 Build custom integrations with Optimizely Feature Experimentation using a notification listener.
-Use notification listeners to programmatically observe and act on various events that occur within the SDK and enable integrations by passing data to external services.
+Use notification listeners to programmatically observe and act on various events within the SDK and enable integrations by passing data to external services.

-Here are a few examples:
+The following are a few examples:

 • Send data to an analytics service and report that user_123 was assigned to variation A.